FUNDAMENTALS OF SENATE COMMITTEES

 MANDATE — ORDERS OF REFERENCE

-An order of reference is an authorization from the Senate for a committee to undertake a study.
-It establishes the scope of the study and may confer other powers the committee needs to conduct the study.
+An order of reference is a decision of the Senate empowering a committee to undertake the study of an issue, bill or other matter.
+It establishes the scope of the study and may also confer other powers the committee needs to conduct the study.

 While the Rules establish general mandates for committees, these serve only as guidelines regarding the type of matters that may be referred to each committee.
-They do not, in most cases, provide the authority to conduct work without a distinct order of reference from the Senate.
+In most cases, they do not provide the authority to conduct work without a distinct order of reference from the Senate.
 Normally, the Senate only refers to a committee matters that fall within its general mandate as set out in the Rules.
 Unlike House of Commons committees, the mandates of Senate committees are not structured to focus on one government department.
 As such, a particular issue may fall within the general mandate of more than one committee.
 In these cases, the Senate will decide which committee should conduct the study.
-Despite a committee’s general mandate, the Senate can decide to refer any matter to any committee.[58]
+Despite a committee’s general mandate, the Senate may decide to refer any matter to any committee.[59]

-There are two broad types of orders of reference: (1) an order of reference for a bill, the subject matter of a bill or the expenditures set out in the estimates;[59] and (2) an order of reference to study a particular topic (a “special study”).
+There are two broad types of orders of reference: (1) an order of reference for a bill, the subject matter of a bill or the expenditures set out in the estimates;[60] and (2) an order of reference to study a particular topic (which is called a “special study”).

 Only five committees have permanent orders of reference and are empowered by the Rules to act on their own initiative without additional authority from the Senate.
-The Standing Committee on Rules, Procedures and the Rights of Parliament is empowered to propose amendments to the Rules of the Senate and “to consider the orders and practices of the Senate and the privileges of Parliament.”[60]
-The Standing Committee on Internal Economy, Budgets and Administration may consider financial and administrative issues relating to the Senate’s internal administration, subject to the Senate Administrative Rules.[61]
-The Standing Committee on Ethics and Conflict of Interest for Senators exercises general direction over the Senate Ethics Officer and is responsible for all matters relating to the Ethics and Conflict of Interest Code for Senators.[62]
-The Standing Committee on Audit and Oversight may undertake on its own initiative a number of actions for the purposes of review and oversight of the Senate’s internal and external audits.[63]
-The Selection Committee can propose changes to the membership of a committee.[64]
-Another committee, the Standing Joint Committee for the Scrutiny of Regulations, has an ongoing mandate provided in the Statutory Instruments Act[65] to review regulations made by order‑in‑council.
+The Standing Committee on Rules, Procedures and the Rights of Parliament is empowered to propose amendments to the Rules of the Senate and “to consider the orders and practices of the Senate and the privileges of Parliament.”[61]
+The Standing Committee on Internal Economy, Budgets and Administration may consider financial and administrative issues relating to the Senate’s internal administration, subject to the Senate Administrative Rules.[62]
+The Standing Committee on Ethics and Conflict of Interest for Senators exercises general direction over the Senate Ethics Officer and is responsible for all matters relating to the Ethics and Conflict of Interest Code for Senators.[63]
+The Standing Committee on Audit and Oversight is mandated to undertake, on its own initiative, a number of actions for the purposes of review and oversight of the Senate’s internal and external audits.[64]
+SELE can propose changes to the membership of a committee.[65]
+Another committee, the Standing Joint Committee for the Scrutiny of Regulations, has an ongoing mandate provided in the Statutory Instruments Act[66] to review regulations made by order in council.

 Other committees receive orders of reference through motions adopted by the Senate.
 A committee cannot begin formal work and hearings before the Senate adopts an order of reference authorizing it to do so.
 A bill is referred to a committee by means of a non-debatable procedural motion moved immediately after second reading.[67]
 In the case of a special study, it is often the committee that develops the wording of the motion authorizing the study, which is then proposed in the Senate by the chair or another senator.[68]
 Any senator may, however, take the initiative to move a motion for an order of reference without consulting the committee in question.
 Furthermore, a motion before the Senate may be referred to a committee by means of a superseding motion.[69]